spevans/swift-project1/README.md

 * mtools

-A special version of the Swift compiler and stdlib is required to disable the red zone and also remove floating point functions from the stdlib library.
+A special version of the Swift compiler is required with options to disable red zone and set the x86_64 memory model to *kernel*.
+A Swift stdlib compiled with these options is also required.
+A suitable compiler/library can be obtained [here](https://github.com/spevans/swift-kstdlib/).
-See [here](doc/development.md#red-zone) to build this version.
 A snapshot can be downloaded from (https://github.com/spevans/swift-kstdlib/releases).
 Normally the latest one with the highest date is required.

-The version required is listed in the `Makedefs` file in the `SWIFTDIR` variable eg:
+The version required is listed in the `Makedefs` file in the `KSWIFTDIR` variable eg:
 ```
-SWIFTDIR := $(shell readlink -f ~/swift-kernel-20170314)
+KSWIFTDIR := $(shell readlink -f ~/swift-kernel-20170730)
 ```

-A normal Swift 3.0 [snapshot](https://swift.org/download/#snapshots) is required to build some build tools that patch the image for booting.
+A normal Swift [snapshot](https://swift.org/download/#snapshots) is required to build the utilities that patch the image for booting.

-You should now have 2 compilers installed, one in `~/swift-kernel-<YYYYMMDD>` and the other where ever you installed the snapshot (I install it and symlink `~/swift-3` to it).
+You should now have 2 compilers installed, one in `~/swift-kernel-<YYYYMMDD>` and the other wherever you installed the snapshot (I install it and symlink `~/swift` to it).

-Edit the `Makedefs` file and alter the `SWIFT3DIR` and `SWIFTDIR` as appropriate.
+Edit the `Makedefs` file and alter the `SWIFTDIR` and `KSWIFTDIR` variables as appropriate.

 then:
 ```